brianjbayer/mac-docker-plexserver/README.md

-# Docker Plex Media Server
+# Docker-Based Plex Media Server
+Just `git clone` and run the scripts.

-This is a basic setup for running a Plex Media Server using the official Plex Media Server image and docker-compose.
+This project provides a **scripted** basic Plex Media Server in the project's directory using the official Plex Media Server image and docker-compose.

+It has three idempotent and non-destructive scripts:
+  1. run `make-plex` once to create your Plex Media Server
+  2. run `run-plex` to run your Plex Media Server
+  3. run `stop-plex` to stop your running Plex Media Server

 This setup is for access for the **internal network only!**